 - infection control, injury management, and further health considerations, medical insurance

 - weather and playing conditions.

 The Sport safety guidelines contain specific information across a wide range of sport and physical activities.
-Schools wishing to offer activities NOT addressed in the Sport safety guidelines (and not a banned activity) will need to use the Principal Endorsed Activity risk assessment tool that is managed by Department of Education, Health and Safety Unit.
+Schools wishing to offer activities NOT addressed in the Sport safety guidelines (and not a banned activity - list can be found in the Requirements for all sport and physical activity document) will need to use the Principal Endorsed Activity (STAFF ONLY) risk assessment tool that is managed by the Department of Education, Health and Safety Unit.

 The safe conditions must not be varied unless experts in the particular sport or activity advise accordingly.

 If no sport specific conditions exist, teachers must obtain approval from the principal and comply with the Principal Endorsed Activity Procedures (STAFF ONLY) on the department's Health and Safety website.

 Click on the sport names below to view the safety guidelines specific to that sport or physical activity.

 Risk management plans ensure that clear processes are in place for the identification of hazards and assessment of risks.
 Risk management involves a thorough analysis of activity, equipment, environment, participants and staff which enables risk factors to be identified, removed or controlled.

 You must refer to the Requirements for All Sport and Physical Activity to understand your overall compliance responsibilities.
 The information below is additional only.

 All students with asthma should be encouraged to exercise regularly for health and general wellbeing.
 These students should have an Asthma Action Plan (prepared in partnership with their doctor) as well as easy access to their asthma reliever medications at all times.